-'Excluded Employee' Definition: Employees' Provident Fund Scheme 24 MAY who is an international worker, contributing to the social security scheme of his home country, as a detached worker, in accordance with the provisions of a social security agreement entered into between India and his home country.
+'Excluded Employee' Definition: Employees' Provident Fund Scheme

+An excluded employee, under paragraph 83 of the Scheme included an employee who is an international worker, contributing to the social security scheme of his home country, as a detached worker, in accordance with the provisions of a social security agreement entered into between India and his home country.
 By an amendment dated 24 May 2012, the Ministry of Labour and Employment extended the definition of an excluded employee to include an international worker who is from a country which has entered into a bilateral comprehensive economic agreement with India before 1 October 2008 and this agreement has a specific clause excluding persons from either country from contributions to the social security fund of the other country and where in accordance with such clause, the employee continues to contribute in his home country.
+Back...